-EMERGING TRENDS IN SYSTEMS ENGINEERING LEADERSHIP - The book is available in hardcover and as an ebook at: https://link.springer.com/book/10.1007/978-3-031-08950-3 and Global Leadership in which she "examines America's legal and administrative framework for defense technology innovation and asks if it can take advantage of the open innovation model, and especially if it could be used by the U.S. government to manage delivery of innovative technologies in a system that prizes secrecy and delivery of low-cost hardware."
+EMERGING TRENDS IN SYSTEMS ENGINEERING LEADERSHIP - The book is available in hardcover and as an ebook at: https://link.springer.com/book/10.1007/978-3-031-08950-3 the U.S. government to manage delivery of innovative technologies in a system that prizes secrecy and delivery of low-cost hardware."